ctu-mrs/ctu-mrs.github.io/docs/20-installation/10-native-installation.md

 source ~/.bashrc
 ```

-Note that if you recently changed the RMW_IMPLEMENTATION (from the default `rmw_fastrtps_cpp`), topics may not appear in `ros2 topic list` because the previous rmw's daemon still running, this can be fixed by running these commands or restarting everything
+Note that if you recently changed the RMW_IMPLEMENTATION (from the default `rmw_fastrtps_cpp`), topics may not appear in `ros2 topic list` because the previous rmw's daemon still running, this can be fixed with these commands or restarting everything

 ```bash
 pkill -9 -f ros && ros2 daemon stop